chenkie/vue-events-bulletin/readme.md

 1. **Use Node.js & Express for backend server and router.**
 2. **RESTful requests towards the server to simulate CRUD on *events* model, instead of local hardcoded ones.**
 3. Translated into Traditional Chinese.

+## RESTful API written in Go

+This app has been modified by [thewhitetulip](http://github.com/thewhitetulip) to use a Go backend, [the source code](https://github.com/thewhitetulip/go-vue-events)